-Yesterday, I was out enjoying a nice walk in the evening here in South Florida.
+When I was in South Florida I enjoyed taking a nice walk in the evening.
 After the heavy rains, the puddles were finally drying up, and I was anxious to get outdoors and go for a nice evening run.
 I was attacked by mosquitoes, unfortunately.
 I also acquired a few itchy spots after my jog around the lush green freshly watered neighborhood.
 Here's what happened...

 I didn't realize that mosquitoes found their way under my shirt (and possibly bit through my running clothes) and bit my sides and legs (oh joy!).
 I usually don't get bitten by them (my husband does!), and when I do, I don't usually get much of a reaction.
 This time was a little bit different.
 I realize that I was likely swarmed by more than one and wonder if mosquitoes are getting more aggressive and tough!
 (Click here for protection for you and your family).

 When I returned home from my walk, I changed into my regular clothes.
 I noticed I was scratching my legs and sides a lot, and sure enough, when I took a closer look, there was some red rashes and little bumps accompanied by some delightfully intense itching!
 I immediately went for the medicine chest and grabbed my Tea Tree (Itch Stick) Essential Oil Rollerball and applied the stick to my mosquito bites.
 I was genuinely amazed once again at how quickly the itching stopped.
 One application and instantly (and I mean within seconds) my itching stopped completely 100%.
 I was so relieved that I didn't have to keep trying to scratch through my thick jeans and clothing.
 It wasn't satisfying my itch at all!
 But the Itch Stick did the trick!